Lutheranism: History

 Lutheranism has its roots in the work of Martin Luther, who sought to reform the Western Church to what he considered a more biblical foundation.
+The reaction of the government and church authorities to the international spread of his writings, beginning with the Ninety-five Theses, divided Western Christianity.
+During the Reformation, Lutheranism became the state religion of numerous states of northern Europe, especially in northern Germany, Scandinavia, and the then-Livonian Order.
+Lutheran clergy became civil servants and the Lutheran churches became part of the state.

+In 1521, the split between the Lutheran Church and the Roman Catholic Church was made public and clear with the Edict of Worms, in which the Diet condemned Luther and officially banned subjects of the Holy Roman Empire from defending or propagating Luther's ideas, facing advocates of Lutheranism with forfeiture of all property.
+Half of it would be then forfeited to the imperial government and the remaining half to the accusing party.
+In Scandinavia, the Roman Catholic bishops largely accepted the Lutheran reforms and the Church there became Lutheran in belief; the threefold ministry of bishops, priests, and deacons was continued.

-Spread into northern Europe
+Spread to Northern Europe

-Lutheranism spread through all of Scandinavia during the 16th century, as the monarch of Denmark–Norway (also ruling Iceland and the Faroe Islands) and the monarch of Sweden (also ruling Finland) adopted Lutheranism.
+Lutheranism spread through all of Scandinavia during the 16th century as the monarchs of Denmark–Norway and Sweden adopted the faith.
 Through Baltic-German and Swedish rule, Lutheranism also spread into Estonia and Latvia.
+It also began spreading into Lithuania Proper with practically all members of the Lithuanian nobility converting to Lutheranism or Calvinism, but at the end of the 17th century Protestantism at large began losing support due to the Counter-Reformation and religious persecutions.
+In German-ruled Lithuania Minor, however, Lutheranism remained the dominant branch of Christianity.
+Lutheranism played a crucial role in preserving the Lithuanian language.

 Since 1520, regular Lutheran services have been held in Copenhagen.
-Under the reign of Frederick I (1523–33), Denmark–Norway remained officially Catholic.
+Under the reign of Frederick I (1523–1533), Denmark–Norway remained officially Catholic.
 Although Frederick initially pledged to persecute Lutherans, he soon adopted a policy of protecting Lutheran preachers and reformers, the most significant of which was Hans Tausen.

 During Frederick's reign, Lutheranism made significant inroads in Denmark.
-At an open meeting in Copenhagen attended by King Christian III in 1536, the people shouted; "We will stand by the holy Gospel, and do not want such bishops anymore".
-Frederick's son, the later Christian III, was openly Lutheran, which prevented his election to the throne upon his father's death in 1533.
+At an open meeting in Copenhagen attended by King Christian III in 1536, the people shouted, "We will stand by the holy Gospel, and do not want such bishops anymore".
+Frederick's son was openly Lutheran, which prevented his election to the throne upon his father's death in 1533.
 However, following his victory in the civil war that followed, in 1536 he became Christian III and advanced the Reformation in Denmark–Norway.

 The constitution upon which the Danish Norwegian Church, according to the Church Ordinance, should rest was "The pure word of God, which is the Law and the Gospel".
 It does not mention the Augsburg Confession.
 The priests had to understand the Holy Scripture well enough to preach and explain the Gospel and the Epistles to their congregations.